-A new team kick off meeting is critical and it sets the tone for the group and future meetings.
+A new team kick-off meeting is critical, and it sets the tone for the group and future meetings.

-A new team kick off meeting should overview:
+A new team kick-off meeting should overview:

-Remember busy teams come together for a reason and now members will have to manage priorities from their regular job and new team responsibilities.
+Remember busy teams come together for a reason, and now members will have to manage priorities from their regular job and new team responsibilities.
 Help team members potentially set guidelines and manage priorities and multiple assignments.

-A typical New Team Kick off Meeting Agenda might look like this:
+A typical New Team Kick-off Meeting Agenda might look like this:

-Management expectations and other team members involvement
+Outline management expectations and other team members involvement

-Questions and Concerns
+Solicit Questions and Concerns

 Acknowledge team members for the extra work and commitment to the project